gsakul21/Bank-API/README.md

 *Replace this: I decided to build X for Y reasons.*

 ## Assumptions
-*Replace this: If you made any assumption in designing the service, document it here*
+One assumption that I made was that the userId is unique and an identifying element of a User.
+The service is implemented such that trying to perform loads and authorizations with two different users with the same userId would not be possible.
+I also assumed that when a load request is passed in for a user and they don't exist yet they should be automatically generated with an overall balance of 0 to start with.

+Another assumption made was that event sourcing would be necessary for core functionality of the service.
+As such, the ping feature of the service was not implemented following the pattern.

+I also assumed that this service should deal with different currencies itself in some manner but be set up in a way that if additional information is provided, such as conversion rates, user balance could be stored as one singular balance in a chosen currency.

 ## Bonus: Deployment considerations
 Given a service that has a REST API nature such as this one and persists data, most commonly it would be deployed in an environment that can support these characteristics.
 Typically, you would deploy a service such as this on the cloud, a VM, or a physical server itself.
 In particular, if I were to deploy this service I would first package it using Docker so that its a single container that can be run anywhere which gives me flexibility.
-Then, depending on my use cases and importance I can choose the deploy where to deploy it.
-I would prefer to deploy it on the cloud using platforms such as Google Cloud, AWS, or Azure since they give me ease and flexibility to work with the service.
-In particular, I would choose to deploy on EC2 on AWS.
+Then, depending on my use cases and importance, I can find the best fit for deployment.
+I would prefer to deploy it on the cloud using platforms such as Google Cloud, AWS, or Azure since they give ease and flexibility in deployment.
+In particular, I would choose to deploy on AWS using EC2.
 Observe below:

 ![diagram of deployment on aws](images/aws.jpg)